G Suite security and trust

 To help administrators maintain control over sensitive data, we offer information rights management (IRM) in Drive.
 Administrators and users can disable downloading, printing, and copying of files from the advanced sharing menu, as well as set expiration dates on file access.

 Many organizations leverage the power of our distributed data centers to maximize critical benefits, such as minimal latency and robust geo-redundancy.
-However, for organizations with stringent control requirements, data regions for G Suite lets you choose where certain covered data should be stored at rest—globally distributed, US, or Europe.
+However, for organizations with stringent control requirements, data regions for G Suite lets you choose where certain covered data should be stored at rest—either in the US, across Europe, or distributed globally.